saif-ismail/vns_algorithm_for_public/README.md

  - `Design`: A `pandas.DataFrame` of the final design (in uncoded levels).

- - `Criterion value`: The final optimality score (higher is better for 'D', lower is better for 'I' and 'A').
+ - `Criterion value`: The final optimality score (higher is better for 'D', lower is better for 'A').

  - `vns_design.csv`: A new CSV file will be created in your directory containing the optimal design found.